 20. Stuff It In Dry Bags

 OK we get it, dry bags aren’t really a boat modification.
 But they have much the same effect as crates and hatches – they not only organize your stuff but get it out of the way when you are focused on fishing.
 Once you stuff away your gear, be sure to secure it under a mesh net or loop a secure lanyard or rope with a carabiner.
 Of course, you can always drop your dry bags into the new hatch you just installed, which helps your gear stay dry and organized when inevitable water enters from rain or bow splash.
+OK we admit, this one isn’t one of the actual kayak modifications to the boat itself, but you’ve got to admit it – you can probably be much more organized!

 21. Get There Faster With A New Rudder

 Many kayaks don’t actually track very well, especially those that are shorter or don’t have tracking lines cut out of the hull.
 Installing a new rudder can really save you a lot of time and effort paddling.
 You can not only track better over longer distances, avoiding wasted corrections to your course, but also turn better to arc in the pattern you want to achieve.
 For example, a rudder slightly offset from center can help counter act the effects of wind or current, keeping you going as straight as you want to go.
+This is one of the kayak modifications, that takes some more time and effort to install, but once you are back on the water, you’ll be glad you did!

 22. Adjust On The Fly With A Short Handed Paddle